niths4u/juvini/README.md

 1. User should have some idea on python.
 This can be run from jupyter as well as python console
 2. Should have good understanding of different graph types especially boxplot , scatterplot , barplot , countplot and distplot
 3. This is not a must , but if the user has a clear understanding of the datatype associated with each column , then converting to the datatype will make the graph look better.
 For eg , if a column contains categorical value 1,2,3,4.
 Then it is better to convert it as object or category so that the tool will be able to guess it.
-Else it will assume the datatype as numeric and will plot for numeric related graphs
+Else it will assume the datatype as numeric and will plot for numeric related graphs.Note that there is feature within the juvini that will automatically consider a numeric column as category if the unique values in it are less than 5
 4. The tool will always treat first column as X axis , second input column as Y axis and if parameter `hue_col` is specified then it will search for this column on rest of the dataframe.

 ## Usage